Rotunda Gallery call for proposals

 Selection process

-After applications close, the selection committee will choose up to six artists.
+After applications close, the selection committee will choose up to five artists.

 Evaluation criteria

-• printmaking and photography editions are welcome, but photocopy prints are not permitted
+- Work must be original.
+Printmaking and photography submissions are welcome, but photocopy prints will not be accepted.

-• relevance to the artistic and cultural diversity of the community
+- Relevance to the artistic and cultural diversity of the community and City Hall visitors.

 Committee